alanjones2/streamlit-chart-varieties/article.md

 st.plotly_chart(fig)
 ```

-In the code above we see the familar pattern of a Plotly plot - and additional parameter `trendline`  will ensure that the regression line is calculated and drawn with no effort on the preogrammer's part.
+In the code above we see the familiar pattern of a Plotly plot - and additional parameter `trendline`  will ensure that the regression line is calculated and drawn with no effort on the programmer's part.

 ![](images/plotly-scatter.png)